 Based on the 1997 horror film directed by Jim Gillespie and the 1973 novel by Lois Duncan, the new series will share the premise of the original storyline, in which a group of popular teenagers are stalked by a killer a year after a terrible accident on their graduation night.
 All with a modern twist, of course.

-At the helm of the project is Gossip Girl's Sara Goodman, who is writing and executive producing the show, alongside James Wan (the director behind Saw, The Conjuring and Insidious) and Neal H. Moritz who produced the original 1997 adaptation of the classic novel.
+At the helm of the project, which will be released on October 15, is Gossip Girl's Sara Goodman, who is writing and executive producing the show, alongside James Wan (the director behind Saw, The Conjuring and Insidious) and Neal H. Moritz who produced the original 1997 adaptation of the classic novel.

 “Neal Moritz and Original Film's development consistently fires on all cylinders and that is proven once again with Sara Goodman’s contemporary and pulsating character weaving suspense thriller,” says Jason Clodfelter, co-president of Sony Pictures TV Studios, who will produce the series alongside Amazon Studios.

 “The best horror franchises always have another scare coming, and this I Know What You Did Last Summer series from Sara Goodman is a perfectly twisted update to the iconic slasher movie," continued Albert Chang of Amazon Studios in a statement about the reboot.

 In the trailer, set to Olivia Rodrigo’s edgy “Brutal,” stars Madison Iseman, Brianne Tju, Ezekiel Goodman, Ashley Moore play highschoolers preparing for the wildest year of their lives – senior year.
 With graduation just on the horizon, the teens recklessly party it up like there’s no tomorrow – getting in all sorts of messiness.

 Watch the teaser, below.